tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 035.md

 - We go down to the [[Shepard's Gate]] to attempt to pay the [[Hooded Lanterns]].
 They ask our business, we refuse to tell them at first, then suggest we're going to the [[Queen's Garden]]
 - [[Petra Lang]] comes and greets us.
 She seems partially healed, and her voice is rough.
 - We pay 100 gold to get through the gate.
-- The gate will close at midnight.
+- The gate will close at sundown.
+-